-Our non-IFRS free cash flow for the first quarter of 2014 decreased \$29.7 million to negative \$16.2 million compared to positive \$13.5 million for the same period in 2013.
-The decrease was primarily due to the decline in cash generated from operations (discussed above), due in part to higher variable compensation payments made and lower than expected revenue in the first quarter of 2014 compared to the same period in 2013.
+Our non-IFRS free cash flow for the second quarter and first half of 2014 decreased \$9.6 million and \$39.3 million, respectively, compared to the same periods in 2013.
+The decrease in each period was primarily due to the decline in cash generated from operations (discussed above) and the higher capital spending in the second quarter and first half of 2014 compared to the same periods in 2013 (see below).
 See the section captioned "Non-IFRS Measures" below for a discussion of, among other items, the definition and components of non-IFRS free cash flow, as well as a reconciliation of this measure to cash provided by operations measured under IFRS.